 While there is no shortage of restaurants along King Street offering everything from fresh seafood to British pub grub and even German Biergarten favorites, just a short walk from the waterfront is an award-winning BBQ joint.
 The restaurant sits in a neighborhood that’s strikingly quiet despite the striking architecture surrounding it.

-You may know Myron Mixon from television, where he’s showed off his BBQing skills.
+You may know Myron Mixon from television, where he’s shown off his BBQing skills.
 But you can get a taste of them yourself at Myron Mixon’s Pitmaster Barbeque.
 The popular restaurant offers everything you’d expect from a BBQ joint: from chicken to ribs.
 But the quality is simply fantastic.
 The BBQ comes naked, that is, you can decide which of Mixon’s famous sauces you want to use (and how much).
 I recommend the pulled pork sandwich, with its large flavorful pieces of meat, and the warm cornbread muffins.
 I’m a North Carolina vinegar-style sauce kind of girl and Mixon’s vinegar BBQ sauce did not disappoint!

 There are two small tables directly out front of Myron Mixon’s where visitors with dogs can sit.
 The staff were very friendly and welcoming of our dog.
 The waitress, generously, brought him a big water bowl full of ice water.